MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/flexible-warehouse-level-dimension-reservation.md

 - a new work of type *Inventory movement* for the unpicked quantity of 10 for batch number *B11* has been created to represent movement from location *Baydoor* to location *FL-001*, license plate *LP33* and set to status *Closed*.
 - on the **Batch reservation** page, batch *B11* is shown as physically reserved in the **Batch numbers committed to source line** tab, and the **Reservation** field contains quantity 10 for batch number *B11*.
 The **Location** and **License plate** fields (add it to the grid, if not displayed) contains *FL-001* and *LP11* respectively.
 This is a result of the system re-reserving the originally ordered batch number and assigning the location and license plate IDs where the said batch is available for reservation (which is equivalent to the user running the **Reserve line** function for the order line for a given batch number).

-The following table provides an overview of how order-committed batch reservation is treated by the system depending on the user action under a certain flow:
+An overview of how order-committed batch reservation is treated by the system depending on the user action under a certain flow is presented here (insert link).

 ## Functionality not supported together with Flexible warehouse-level dimension reservation feature: